 See Project Page

-Sonia Leber & David Chesworth’s Unseen Light project emerges from a collection of over 90 hours of séance tapes, purchased from a deceased estate.
-Intimately recorded between 1958 and 1972, the séances include visitations from deceased relatives, doctors, scientists, spirit guides and singing children, with personal descriptions of life ‘in the spaceways’.
+The Unseen Light project emerges from a collection of over 90 hours of séance tapes, purchased from a deceased estate.
+Intimately recorded between 1958 and 1972, the séances include visitations from deceased relatives, doctors, scientists, spirit guides and singing children.

 Unseen Light: Prologue (Split open the atom in ourselves), 2019.

-Performance with archival reel-to-reel tapes, var.
-20 minutes, in the form of a prologue to the artwork currently in development
+Performance at West Space, with archival reel-to-reel tapes, 20 min, in the form of a prologue to the artwork.

 Curator: Joel Stern